D-o-d-o-x/Spikey/README.md

 4. **Predictor**: This module takes the new latent representation from the MiddleOut module and predicts the next timestep.
 The goal is to minimize the prediction error during training.
 It can be configured to be an FCNN of arbitrary shape.

 The neural networks used are rather small, making it possible to meet the latency and power requirements if implemented more efficiently.
+(Some of the available feature extractors are somewhat expensive thought).

 If we were to give up on lossless compression, one could expand MiddleOut to form a joint latent over all threads and transmit that.

 ### 3 - Efficient Bitstream Encoding

-Based on an expected distribution of deltas that have to be transmitted, an efficient Huffman-like binary format is used for encoding the data.
+The best performing available bitstream encoder is Rice, but we also provide a prebuild Hoffman based on a binomial prior and some others.

+Check the `config.yaml` for a bit more info on these.

 ## Discussion

 ### On Lossless 200x Compression

 Expecting a 200x compression ratio is ludicrous, as it would mean transmitting only 1 bit per 20 data points.
 Given the high entropy of the readings, this is an absurd goal.
 Anyone who thinks lossless 200x compression is remotely feasible has a woefully inadequate grasp of information theory.
 Please, do yourself a favor and read Shannon’s paper.